 In November 2002 the Technology, Education and Copyright Harmonization Act (TEACH) became law and updated existing copyright laws in the realm of distance education.
 To offer some clarification concerning TEACH and its effects on distance education here at the University of Baltimore, this page will provide information on the use of copyrighted materials protected by TEACH.
 For any uses that are unclear in TEACH or do not fall within the purview of TEACH legislation, review the guidelines provided with the fair use exemption of the copyright law or please consult legal counsel.
 For additional information, read ALA’s Distance Education and the TEACH Act.
-Also helpful is the University of Texas System’s The TEACH Act Finally Becomes Law.
+Also helpful is the University of Texas System’s explanation of the TEACH Act.

 Prior to the growth of online education, faculty use of materials in the classroom fell under the fair use exemption of the 1976 Copyright Act, and faculty could use bits of print and audiovisual materials as part of the classroom teaching experience, provided that their use was within the fair use guidelines.
 Today, with the distribution of many courses and course material via the Internet, faculty will use elements of the TEACH legislation as well as the broader fair use exemption to gauge their use of copyrighted works for online classes.